-Which is Microcontroller has the best Toolchain?
+Which Microcontroller has the best Toolchain?
 PIC32 for C++, but STM32 offers professional software for free.

 This is where PIC32 shines.
-Microchip continues to support the lone tinkerer, in continuing to support things like the DIP package, and in hosting live webinars where you can ask questions to the company’s engineering team directly.
+Microchip continues to support the lone tinkerer in keeping things like the DIP package and hosting live webinars where you can ask questions to the company’s engineering team directly.

-Microchip keeps a pulse on the community, and it supports its users with free samples, active involvement in ongoing conversations, and friendly customer service agents which genuinely want to help.
+Microchip keeps a pulse on the community, and it supports its users with free samples, active involvement in ongoing conversations, and friendly customer service agents who genuinely want to help.

 STM may win in broader applications, but it’s nice to know Microchip still acts like a small business, even though it sells billions of units each year.